 We now have an exclusive 3G GPS Tracker available for countries/networks where only 3G is usable.
 But just to explain why 3G is necessary (and to reassure everyone else that they are fine with 2G), here is some information about it.

 2G is perfect for people in the UK, Europe and lots of other countries

-2G has been around since the 90s and was then the most common standard for wireless mobile phone communication.
+2G has been around since the 90s where it was the most common standard for wireless mobile phone communication.
 It allowed text messages, picture messages and simple (WAP) internet usage.
 All those old flip-phones and the first Nokias that people had were 2G devices.

 As internet usage became more common, 3G became the next generation standard, allowing more bandwidth of internet.
 Now we have 4G, which allows broadband-speeds of streaming for insatiable internet users on the move.